Find Trade Colleges

 Read full report on Allied Health Professions at Massachusetts Bay Community College

-Vermont Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
-It came in at #7 on the list.
-Located in the rural area of Randolph, Vermont Tech is a public college with a small student population.
+With a ranking of #7, Vermont Technical College did quite well on this year’s most popular schools for allied health professions students working on their undergraduate certificate.
+Located in the remote area of Randolph, Vermont Tech is a public school with a small student population.

 Women make up 26% of the allied health majors at the school.